 A general anxiety (to a certain degree) and awareness is actually beneficial.
 It helps us stay focussed on a relatively healthy lifestyle and aware of the dangers of eating the wrong foods, drinking too much, a lack of exercise, manageable levels of stress and, of course, smoking.
 This awareness results in an improved lifestyle and, hence, a reduced chance of a heart attack or heart disease.

 For some though, this fear of heart attacks can be overwhelming to the point where it affects quality of life.
+At this stage it becomes the condition of Cardiophobia.
 Ironically, this can increase stress and actually make it the chances of a heart attack slightly more likely.
-So, it’s time to beat those fears.
+So, it’s time to beat those Cardiophobia fears.

 There’s usually a physical trigger for an irrational fear of heart attacks.
 This trigger is often quite easy to identify and two fold: